 My hope is that our dialog will enable us all to better understand how to improve our work environment with minimal rework and frustration.
 In doing this, my concern is for:

 - the patient who suffers through delays, misinformation, and occasionally harm

 - the physician practice with an overly complex workflow

-- the nurse manager attempting to schedule staff for maximum patient coverage while trying not to incur overtime or cause harm at the bedside
+- the nurse manager attempting to schedule staff for maximum patient coverage while trying not to incur overtime

 - the hospital administrator who must use scarce resources fully while facing decreased reimbursements